 3. What is the story of the White Sea – Baltic Canal (Belomor) and what does Solzhenitsyn emphasize about its construction?

-4. How are people dehumanized in the corrective labor camps (see especially part three, chapters seven and eight)?
+4. How are people dehumanized in the corrective labor camps (see especially Part III, Chs.
+7 and 8)?

 Readings